 1. I know it is tempting to open the oven door and check on your cake, but opening the door while your cake is baking can cause it to sink in the middle.
 Cakes need a consistent, steady baking temperature.
 Opening the oven door lets cooler air into the oven, slowing the baking process.

 2. Always check the expiration date of your baking powder or baking soda before using it.
-Expired leavener will cause all sorts of issues in your baking.
+An expired leavener can cause all sorts of issues in baking.

 3. Is the cake underbaked?
 Know that the cake bakes from the outside in, so if you take it out of the oven too soon, the middle hasnโ€™t had a chance to finish baking.
 Do the toothpick test to ensure your cake is thoroughly baked.
 Insert a toothpick into the center of the cake.
 If the toothpick comes out clean, it is done baking.
 If you see batter or crumbs, the cake needs to bake longer.